James-Antrim/pkg_groups/README.md

 Extends and integrates Joomla! user, user group, content category and contact management.

-Joomla users and contacts are combined into profiles which integrate the functions of both to create profiles.
+Joomla's users and contacts are combined into profiles which integrate the functions of both to create profiles.
 Profiles are extensible via custom attributes which can be anything from a telephone to a list of publications.